wolfgangj/okami/README.md

 # Welcome to Wolfgang's Open Kompiler

-This might one day become a compiler for a statically typed concatenative language.
+This might one day become a compiler for a statically typed concatenative low-level language.

 Preview: